tjt7a/AutomataZoo/Brill/README.md

 ## Description

-Brill tagging is a rule-based Part-Of-Speech (POS) taggings application.
+Brill tagging is a rule-based Part-Of-Speech (POS) taggings approach.
+First, a frequency-based tagger is used to naiively tag words in a sentence.
+Brill tagging then looks for patterns and corrects contextual tags.

 ## Benchmark